jasonally/cat-clicker/README.md

 - The number of clicks should increment when each puppy picture is clicked.

 ### Iteration 3
-The third iteration, referred to as Cat Clicker Premium must satisfy these requirements:
+The third iteration must satisfy these requirements:
 - The application should display
     - a list of at least 5 puppies, listed by name
     - an area to display the selected puppy